harukaki/brl/README.md

 ```
 ### 3. Reinforcement Learning
 Please prepare a baseline model for evaluation.
 For example, it is a model created with the above-mentioned supervised learning.
-Alternatively, please use the provided pre-trained model.

 Examples
 Run reinforcement learning without loading initial model.